Sitecore/Sitecore.Demo.Scenarios/lighthouse-xp/07. Reporting/02. Experience Profile/README.md

 # Experience Profile

+Experience Profile allows to review the detailed information about each visitor and interact with it.

 1. Go to the [Sitecore Launchpad](https://{{demoName}}-cm.sitecoredemo.com/sitecore).

 1. Click the "Experience Profile" application in the "Marketing Applications" section.